Learning Interpretable Microscopic Features of Tumor by Multi-task Adversarial CNNs To Improve Generalization: Results

 \subsection{Single-task baseline model}

-In the baseline model, only the main task branch is trained and no extra tasks are used.
-The results for the baseline are shown in the first row of Table~\ref{tab:results}, that is identified by a unique ID, namely model-ID 1.
-The experiments are performed on the dataset configuration in Table~\ref{tab:data-splits}, where an internal and external test sets are used to evaluate the generalization.
-Two columns are used to report the results on the internal (int.) and external (ext.) test sets.
-Where not stated otherwise, the average AUC (avg.
+In the baseline model, only the main task branch is trained and no extra tasks are used. {The results for the baseline models are shown in the first and second rows of Table~\ref{tab:results}, that are identified by unique IDs, namely model-ID 1 for the model with Inception V3 and model-ID R1 for the Res-Net model}.
+The experiments are performed on the dataset configurations in Tables~\ref{tab:data-splits} and~\ref{tab:test-splits}, where internal and external test sets are used to evaluate model generalization.
+Two columns are used to report the results on the internal (int.) and external (Cam.Ext.) test sets. {Table~\ref{tab:panext} reports the results on PanExt.} Where not stated otherwise, the average AUC (avg.
 AUC) over ten repetitions with multiple initialization seeds is used for the evaluation.